Alteryx captures win-loss insights from different segments—and uses them to refine competitive strategy

 Q&A

-Yeah, I'm a senior product Strategist, primarily focusing on competitive intelligence.
-Been at Alteryx for three years and part of my role I do win-loss analysis and that's how the partnership with Clozd is.
+Spencer: Yeah, I'm a senior product strategist, primarily focusing on competitive intelligence.
+I've been at Alteryx for three years, and part of my role involves win-loss analysis, which is how the partnership with Clozd came about.

-Great.
-Yeah.
-Tell us about the win-loss program at Alteryx, how you guys utilize it.
+Tell us about the win-loss program at Alteryx and how you utilize it.
 Let's get into the details.

-Yeah, so the partnership started before I joined Alteryx.
-We've been going on about five years now.
-It's really grown since over that five years and especially the three years I've been part of the team.
-Primarily just the part of why the partnership goes so well is working with you month in and month out.
-You get to know our business a little bit more each month and that really helps fine tune the research that you helped conduct for us.
+Yeah, so the partnership started before I joined Alteryx and has been going on for about five years now.
+It's really grown over that time, especially in the three years I've been part of the team.
+Primarily, the reason the partnership works so well is that by working with you month in and month out, you get to know our business a little bit more each month, and that really helps fine-tune the research that you help conduct for us.

-Yeah.
 How have you seen the program evolve over that time?
-Obviously you said five years is a long time to be doing a win-loss program.
-I guess how has it kind of evolved over those years?
+Obviously, you said five years is a long time to be doing a win-loss program.
+How has it evolved over those years?

-Yeah, I mean, our product portfolio has significantly evolved over those five years, and due to that, the program for Win-loss has evolved.
-I mean, as you know, our partnership is a little bit unique.
+Yeah, I mean, our product portfolio has significantly evolved over those five years, and because of that, the win-loss program has evolved as well.
+As you know, our partnership is a little bit unique.
 We interview on a quarterly basis on pretty niche topics.
 Those topics really help reinforce our product roadmap and our go-to-market initiatives.

-Yeah, tell us more about that.
+Can you tell us more about that?
 How do you target those different areas each quarter?
-How do you go against deciding which ones to go after or not go after?
-How has that process been kind of on your side?
+How do you go about deciding which ones to go after or not go after?
+How has that process been on your side?

-I mean, with any successful technology investment, it does require buy-in from the top down, and so on a quarterly basis we meet with our product as well as sales leadership to identify what areas of interest they want to better understand.
-So, on some quarters it might be more product enhancements, for example, what do customers love about our products or maybe areas that we can improve.
-Sometimes it's better understanding our go-to-market strategies.
-If our customer success teams are increasing our renewal rates, how are they doing so, or maybe it's looking at how we're attaining new logos, but it really depends on what our leadership would like to focus on.
+With any successful technology investment, it does require buy-in from the top down, and so on a quarterly basis we meet with our product as well as sales leadership to identify what areas of interest they want to better understand.
+So, in some quarters it might be more about product enhancements—for example, what do customers love about our products, or maybe areas that we can improve.
+Sometimes it's about better understanding our go-to-market strategies.
+If our customer success teams are increasing our renewal rates, how are they doing so?
+Or maybe it's looking at how we're attaining new logos, but it really depends on what our leadership would like to focus on.

 Got it.
 Is it every quarter you switch for sure?
-Is there some quarters you guys stayed the same, because you want to learn more?
+Are there some quarters you guys stay the same because you want to learn more?
 How do you guys go about that?
 Is there a certain cadence you kind of look for?

 Yeah, that's a great question.
-What we try to implement is, on the same quarter each year, we are focusing in on that same scope of research.
+What we try to implement is, in the same quarter each year, we’re focusing on that same scope of research.
 So we don't really replicate the same scope after each quarter.
-We really want to get as much different types of information we can get from win-loss analysis.
-So Q1 of this year, we had a similar scope to Q1 of last year, but the Q1 to Q2 will vary drastically.
+We really want to get as many different types of information as we can get from win-loss analysis.
+So Q1 of this year, we had a similar scope to Q1 of last year, but the scope from Q1 to Q2 will vary drastically.

-Got it.
-And obviously because you're repeating those scopes every year or so, I guess, what have been some of the benefits you found by being able to switch the focus and the scopes on a kind of regular basis?
+And obviously because you're repeating those scopes every year or so, what have been some of the benefits you've found by being able to switch the focus and the scopes on a kind of regular basis?

 Yeah, it actually helps us because we do it on a quarterly basis.
 We get four scopes each year, but then after each year follows, we can actually see trends across those four different scopes.
 So it really just allows us to cover multiple different areas of research versus just one area of research each year.

-Got it.
 I know one big thing you take care of at Alteryx and look into is the competitive intelligence.
-I guess can you tell me, what do you look for in regards to competitive intelligence from win-loss?
+What do you look for in regards to competitive intelligence from win-loss?

 Yeah, I mean it's probably three core pillars.
 Pricing information is what a lot of our account executives are always asking for in terms of our competitors, because some pricing is publicly available, but we all know discounting practices and other strategies can really drastically vary the pricing information that customers are given.
 Second is, why do customers like our product over Competitor X's product?